2yan/SQL_tools/README.md

 Your connection function is just driverlibrary.connect with 'driverlibrary' being whatever python library you're using to connect.

-then you just pass that to set_connection_method( driverlibrary.connect, arguments ) Arguments are positional arguments followed by keyword arguments.
+You just pass that to set_connection_method( driverlibrary.connect, arguments )
+Arguments are positional arguments followed by keyword arguments.
 (Arguments refering to the arguments that the connection function takes. i.e (my_username, my_password,my_database, server = 'servername')

 once that's done, you're ready to go.

-## HOW DOES THIS WORK?
+## More explanation?
 Basically you have some sort of library that handles connecting to the <whatever_flavor> SQL database, this set of tools requires you to already have that connecting with python to the datbase bit figured out, all you need to do is provide a connection to the database and ensure the Schema pulling works.
 The get_schema() function might have to be overwritten but is confirmed to be working with postgresql and Microsoft sql server.

 the get_schema() function has to return a dataframe with two columns: table_name, and column_name